 To get the best deal, compare multiple lenders and their offers before deciding

-What are the best Portuguese mortgages for non-residents?
+What are the best mortgages in Portugal for non-residents?

 Delia Mihuț